na7q/aprs-assistant/README.md

 An LLM-based assistant for the Automatic Packet Reporting System (APRS).

+> [!IMPORTANT]
-#### Note: This library provides core functionality for an LLM-based APRS chatbot, but does not itself directly handle APRS messaging (RX, or TX).
-For this, a library like [apsd](https://github.com/craigerl/aprsd) is needed.
-Instructions for connecting the assistant to the APRS network are forthcoming in a future update.
+> This library provides core functionality for an LLM-based APRS chatbot, but does not itself directly handle APRS messaging (RX, or TX). **If you want to run APRS Assistant yourself, on the APRS IS network, you should visit the sister project [aprs-assistant-plugin](https://github.com/afourney/aprsd-assistant-plugin), which has everything you need.**

+For local development, or to integrate APRS Assistant into other frameworks, read on.
+For running APRS Assistant, heed the above advice and go to [aprs-assistant-plugin](https://github.com/afourney/aprsd-assistant-plugin) now.

 -----